Containers are unloaded at Qingdao Port in Shandong province. (Photo by Yu Fangping/For China Daily)

-The new development pattern takes the domestic market as the mainstay while letting domestic and foreign markets reinforce each other.
+"Dual circulation" refers to China's new development pattern in which the domestic market is the mainstay and the domestic and overseas markets reinforce each other.